 - A. "Censure" a written reprimand for violation of specified regulations, including a warning that continuation or repetition of prohibited conduct may be cause for additional disciplinary action. - B. "Disciplinary Probation" status assigned for a designated period of time, during which any other violation of the Code may result in removal from university housing, suspension, or dismissal from the university.
-Students on disciplinary probation may not hold or run for elected or appointed leadership positions including, but not limited to: resident assistants, peer leaders or mentors, orientation leaders, teaching assistants, Student

-Government leaders and leadership positions in recognized clubs and organizations, including professional, Interfraternity Council fraternities, Panhellenic Council sororities, and Intercultural Greek Collective fraternities and sororities.
+Students on disciplinary probation may not hold or run for elected or appointed leadership positions including, but not limited to: resident assistants, peer leaders or mentors, orientation leaders, teaching assistants, Student Government leaders and leadership positions in recognized clubs and organizations, including professional, Interfraternity Council fraternities, Panhellenic Council sororities, and Intercultural Greek Collective fraternities and sororities.
 Students on disciplinary probation may not join or participate in a new member formal recruitment process for any organization where membership is dependent on the completion of said process (i.e. professional, Interfraternity Council fraternities, Panhellenic Council sororities, and Intercultural Greek Collective fraternities and sororities).
 Additionally, students on disciplinary probation may not travel abroad in any AU-sponsored program including Alternative Break, AU Study Abroad, or abroad trips that are required for or sponsored by individual faculty for academic classroom participation.
 Student organizations, recognized clubs, and fraternities and sororities on disciplinary probation and found responsible for subsequent violations of the Code may be suspended or lose their recognition.

-- C. "Restitution" repayment of the direct cost to the university for damages resulting from a violation of this Code. - D. "Relocation in University Housing" administrative reassignment to a different residence hall and/or room. - E. "Removal from University Housing" denial of housing privileges. - F. "Suspension" exclusion from university premises and other privileges or activities as set forth in the suspension notice.
-This action will be permanently recorded on the student's academic transcript. - G. "Dismissal" permanent termination of student status and exclusion from university premises, privileges, and activities.
-This action will be permanently recorded on the student's academic transcript. - H. "Revocation of Degree" rescinding a student's degree awarded by the university. - I. "Other Sanctions" other sanctions may be imposed instead of, or in addition to, those specified in sections (A) through (I) including, but not limited to, reflection or research projects.
+- C. "Restitution" repayment of the direct cost to the university or community member for damages resulting from a violation of this Code. - D. "Relocation in University Housing" administrative reassignment to a different residence hall and/or room. - E. "Removal from University Housing" denial of housing privileges for the duration of time that a student is enrolled at American University.
+Students who are removed from housing as a result of a disciplinary proceeding must receive written permission from the Office of Student Accountability and Restorative Practices should they need access to the residence halls in the future. - F. "Restriction of Privileges"-for cases in which a recognized student organization or provisionally recognized student group is found responsible for a violation, sanctions may include restriction of privileges afforded to the group including but are not limited to: restriction from a formal recruitment process, restriction of use of university allotted funds, and reserving and utilizing university space for events.
+For cases involving an individual student, restriction of privileges could pertain to the use of workout facilities, parking, or restriction of university e-mail and technological services. - G. "Suspension" exclusion from university premises and other privileges or activities as set forth in the suspension notice.
+This action will be permanently recorded on the student's academic transcript. - H. "Dismissal" permanent termination of student status and exclusion from university premises, privileges, and activities.
+This action will be permanently recorded on the student's academic transcript. - I. "Revocation of Degree" rescinding a student's degree awarded by the university. - J. "Other Sanctions" other sanctions may be imposed instead of, or in addition to, those specified in sections (A) through (I) including, but not limited to, reflection or research projects.